|

 the course

-of our career as professional awesome people, we have come to know many
+of my career as a professional awesome person, I have come to know many

 chicks